Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 November 2025 23.32.38 UTC
+- WIB: Minggu, 23 November 2025 00.24.36 UTC
-- WITA: Minggu, 23 November 2025 00.32.38 UTC
+- WITA: Minggu, 23 November 2025 01.24.36 UTC
-- WIT: Minggu, 23 November 2025 01.32.38 UTC
+- WIT: Minggu, 23 November 2025 02.24.36 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: motivational
+Kategori: attitude